 The Sponsor purchased 10,150,000 warrants to purchase Class A common stock of JIH (the "private placement warrants") for a purchase price of \$1.00 per whole private placement warrant, or \$10,150,000 in the aggregate, in private placement transactions that occurred simultaneously with the closing of the Juniper IPO and the closing of the over-allotment option for the Juniper IPO (the "private placement").
 Each private placement warrant entitled the holder to purchase one share of Class A common stock of JIH at \$11.50 per share.
 The private placement warrants were only exercisable for a whole number of shares of Class A common stock of JIH.
 The Sponsor transferred 5,075,000 of its private placement warrants to Midco's equityholders as part of the consideration for the Business Combination.
 Immediately after giving effect to the Business Combination, there were 10,150,000 issued and outstanding private placement warrants.
-As of September 25, 2021, there were 10,150,000 issued and outstanding private placement warrants.
-The private placement warrants are liability classified.
+In third quarter of 2021, 2,237,500 warrants were reclassified from private placement warrants to public warrants.
+As of September 25, 2021, there were 7,912,500 issued and outstanding private placement warrants are liability classified.

 Immediately after giving effect to the Business Combination, there were 17,249,995 issued and outstanding public warrants.
-As of September 25, 2021, there are 17,249,885 issued and outstanding public warrants.
+As of September 25, 2021, there are 19,487,495 issued and outstanding public warrants.
 The public warrants are equity classified.